-That understanding revealed to me that there was a better way to play the fundamentalist game: work hard at the things that adult’s value but that didn’t require me to pretend to care about Christianity and don’t be obnoxious, in fact, foster friendships with the adults,
+That understanding revealed to me that there was a better way to play the fundamentalist game: work hard at the things that adult’s value but that didn’t require me to pretend to care about Christianity and don’t be obnoxious; in fact, foster friendships with the adults,

-The summer of 1993 was when I began to transition from a confused, scared kid trying to survive into a master manipulator who reset the game to his own advantage.
+The summer of 1993 was when I began to transition from a confused, scared kid trying to survive into a master manipulator who acquired the ability to reset the game to his own advantage.
 I began skillfully preying on the authority figures’ genuine love and concern for me, but in a way that didn’t require me to pretend to agree with the parts of their system that I disagreed with.

 While that was happening, I, of course, continued to immerse myself in the world of pop culture.
 My newfound boldness allowed me to own my growing connection to pop culture, specifically rock music, that I had hitherto been afraid to allow to show.
 Externally, I began to more openly display my affections.
 My outside began to match my inside.